The Graduate Program

 Columbia University offers a doctoral program in East Asian History to students registered in the Department of East Asian Languages and Cultures or in the Department of History.
 The faculty, requirements, teaching assignments, and degree (History-East Asia) are the same for all students, regardless of their departmental affiliation.
 The History-East Asia Coordinator who works with the Director of Graduate Studies in both departments oversees the program.

 Courses: Students in East Asian History are required to enroll in a total of twelve one-semester courses for credit.
-Of these, one must be History GR8910 (Introduction to History and Historiography), to be taken in their first year, and one must be a bibliography course or the equivalent.
+Of these, one must be History GR8910 (Historical Method and Craft), to be taken in their first year, and one must be a bibliography course or the equivalent.
 Of the remaining ten courses, eight must be colloquia or seminars or the equivalent selected in consultation with the advisor.
-The remaining courses may include directed-reading courses.
+The remaining courses may include directed reading courses.
 If you take two semesters of second-year Classical Chinese you may count these two courses as one seminar to fulfill your seminar requirement.
 Additional courses above the required twelve may be taken in consultation with the student’s advisor.

 The Primary Language: